 That is the plan.
 However, when Dead Steer is used for the exhibition poster, it provokes concern.
 Meat Board Chairman Warwick Bishop tells the media, ‘up until now New Zealand has remained aloof from European fears concerning red meat, such as mad cow disease’.
 Peryer’s image is seen as a threat to New Zealand’s ‘clean, green image’.
-Agriculture Minister John Falloon writes a complaint letter to the Cultural Affairs Minister Dough Graham, gaining enough cabinet support to ensure New Zealand’s overseas diplomats do not officially open the show in Aachen.
+Agriculture Minister John Falloon writes a complaint letter to the Cultural Affairs Minister Doug Graham, gaining enough cabinet support to ensure New Zealand’s overseas diplomats do not officially open the show in Aachen.
 Of the furore, Peryer jokes, ‘They had a 747 waiting to fly the exhibition back home.’

-Second Nature is accompanied by the documentary Peter Peryer: Portrait of a Photographer, directed by Gregory Stitt and filmed by Leon Narbey for the TVNZ series Work of Art.
+Second Nature is accompanied by the documentary Peter Peryer: Portrait of a Photographer, directed by Greg Stitt and filmed by Leon Narbey for the TVNZ series Work of Art.
 It opens with Peryer attempting to photograph a bull in a paddock.
 In 1997, Peryer will receive an ONZM for his services to photography, and, in 2000, an Arts Foundation Laureate Award.